 The best Herman Miller alternatives: Quality office chairs at a fraction of the price

-If these are still outside your price range, take a look at my guide to the best budget office chairs.
-And if you're (rightly) concerned about the physical strain of creative labour, check out my guide to the best office chairs for lower back pain.
+If the picks below are still outside your price range, take a look at my guide to the best budget office chairs.
+And if you're concerned about the physical toll of long hours at a desk, I'd also recommend checking out my guide to the best office chairs for back pain.

 As well as helping creatives get the best deals on kit, I'm also CB's chief tester of office chairs, and have reviewed a lot of different chairs at a range of prices.
 It takes a lot for an office chair to really impress me – the chairs on this list are the ones that have managed it.